 DAPK3 (Death-Associated Protein Kinase 3) is a Protein Coding gene.
 Diseases associated with DAPK3 include recessive dystrophic epidermolysis bullosa.
 Among its related pathways are Pathways in cancer and Apoptotic Pathways in Synovial Fibroblasts.
-GO annotations related to this gene include protein homodimerization activity and protein serine/threonine kinase activity.
+GO annotations related to this gene include protein homodimerization activity and transferase activity, transferring phosphorus-containing groups.
 An important paralog of this gene is MYLK4.

 UniProtKB/Swiss-Prot for DAPK3 Gene